- Created on the 17 February, 2017.

 Placental lactogen (hPL) is also referred to as human chrionic somatommotropin (HCS), it has a total molecular mass of 22,125 and is made up of 191 amino acids that contains 8 helices which are linked by two disulphide bonds.
 The structure and function of hPL is very similar to that of human growth hormones where it is able to modify the metabolic state of the mother during pregnancy in order to facilitate the supply of energy to the fetus.
 In general elevated levels during pregnany are indicative of an optimal pregnancy, however, sometimes high levels may be indicate a substantial feta pathology in specific diseases for example fetal macrosomia, hydrops fetalis, diabetes mellitus and rhesus isoimmunization.

-Even though hPL is a very useful indicator of fetal growth and well-being, there are also many other fetal testing procedures which have been more reliable.
+Even though hPL ELSA assay’s are a useful indicator of fetal growth and well-being, there are also many other fetal testing procedures which have been more reliable.
 There have also been reports of normal pregnancies in cases where the maternal levels of hPL are undetectable.

-The minimum sensitivity detection limit of placental lactogen (hPL) using this human placental lactogen ELISA kit was approximately 1.25 mg/l.
-The dynamic assay range for this kit is 1.25 – 20.0 mg/l.
+The minimum sensitivity detection limit of hPL using current human placental lactogen ELISA kit was approximately 1.25 mg/l.
+The dynamic range for this assay is 1.25 – 20.0 mg/l.

 - The roles of placental growth hormone and placental lactogen in the regulation of human fetal growth and development.
 J Pediatr Endocrinol Metab.
 (2000) 13 (4): 343-56.
 Review.
 Handwerger S. and Freemark M.